 The best vegan and gluten free chocolate chip cookies!
 They come out soft, chewy, and delicious every time.

 - 1 cup softened vegan margarine or coconut oil

-- 2 TBS flax meal mixed with 1/3 cup water or Ener-G egg replacer = to 2 eggs
+- 2 tbsp flax meal (mixed with water) or Ener-G egg replacer = to 2 eggs

 - 1 tsp vanilla